Breaking the Habit: ADHD and Skin Picking Behaviours

 In addition to CBT, other strategies, such as habit reversal training (HRT), can be beneficial in overcoming skin-picking behaviours.

-HRT involves increasing awareness of triggers for skin picking, replacing behaviour with alternative responses (e.g., clenching fists), practising relaxation techniques when experiencing urges to pick, and engaging in competing activities incompatible with picking.
+HRT involves increasing awareness of triggers for skin picking, replacing behaviour with alternative responses (e.g., clenching fists), practising relaxation techniques when experiencing urges to pick, and in competing activities incompatible with picking.

 Overall, breaking the cycle of skin-picking habits in individuals with ADHD requires a combination of evidence-based interventions tailored specifically to address their unique challenges.